 Professor David Aanensen

-Director of the Centre for Genomic Pathogen Surveillance and Group Leader
+Director of the Centre for Genomic Pathogen Surveillance and Former Group Leader

 David is the Director of the Centre for Genomic Pathogen Surveillance (CGPS) which brings together expertise in data modeling, software development, epidemiology, bioinformatics and machine learning, genomic technology, Good Financial Grant Practice (GFGP), training and capacity building.
 David is based at the Big Data Institute, University of Oxford.

 For endemic pathogens (and outbreak scenarios), epidemiological data combined with genomics can inform control strategies and interventions on a local, national and international scale.
 Data generation, integration, analytical flow and interpretation in real-time is challenging, but crucial for decision making and action.

 Within the CGPS, David and his team focus on data flow and the use of genome sequencing for surveillance of microbial pathogens through a combination of web application and software engineering, methods development and large-scale structured pathogen surveys and sequencing of microbes with delivery of information for decision making.